-Fabege has a significant financial risk profile including, an LTV of about 48% and debt/debt plus equity of about 52%.
-The EBITDA/interest coverage is somewhat low but still adequate at 2.4x.
-The debt maturity of 4.8 years is adequate and slightly above average, but the interest maturity is quite short at 3.2 years, in our opinion.
-An increase in interest rates would affect Fabege more than other companies due to its relatively short interest fixing.
+Fabege has an LTV of about 47% and debt/debt plus equity of approx. 51%.
+The EBITDA/interest coverage is somewhat low but still adequate at 2.5x.
+The average weighted debt maturity of 3.9 years is slightly better than peers whereas the interest maturity is quite short but in line with peers at 3.2 years, in our opinion.
+An increase in interest rates would affect Fabege similar to other companies due to its relatively short interest fixing.
+Core credit metrics